Konstantin Tereshchenko: Formula Renault

 In 2012, Tereshchenko moved into open-wheel racing, competing in Formula Renault 2.0 Alps with the Interwetten.com Racing Team.
 He ended the season 32nd, without scoring a point.
 He also had a part-time campaign in Eurocup Formula Renault 2.0.

 Tereshchenko stayed with the team for the 2013 Formula Renault 2.0 Alps season.
 He improved to fifteenth position in the final series standings with four point-scoring positions.
 He also competed in three rounds of the Eurocup Formula Renault 2.0.

 Euroformula Open

 Tereshchenko stepped up to the Euroformula Open Championship, with Campos Racing, in 2014.
 He will remain with Campos Racing for a second season in 2015.

 GP3 Series

 In 2014, Tereshchenko was to have made his debut in the GP3 Series with Trident.
-He suffered a spectacular rollover in his first free practice session at Spa and was unable to partake in both races.
+He suffered a spectacular rollover in his first free practice session at Spa and was unable to partake in either of the weekends' two races.
+He returned to the championship late in the 2015 season with Campos Racing, and remained with the Spanish outfit for 2016.
+The Russian only scored points in his final GP3 outings in Abu Dhabi in 2016 and was dropped for 2017.

-World Series
+World Series Formula V8 3.5

-Tereshchenko made his debut with Spain's Teo Martín Motorsport at the opening round of the World Series Formula V8 3.5 in 2017, where he is currently 8th in the championship, with a best result of 3rd.
+Tereshchenko contested the World Series Formula V8 3.5 in 2017, initially competing with Teo Martín Motorsport before switching to SMP Racing for the last round in Bahrain.
+He finished eighth in the championship with a sole podium finish being his best result.